antimatterhorn/yggdrasil/docs/source/classes.rst

    :lineno-start: 9

 .. note::
-    Equations of state are not typically templated in Nidhoggr since they act only on scalar Fields.
+    Equations of state are not typically templated in Yggdrasil since they act only on scalar Fields.